IntelTakes/Hidden-Friends-Finder/README.md

 # Hidden Friends Finder (HFF) for Facebook

-The program automates the search of friends of targeted profile based on facebook graph search method.
+HFF automates search for friends of targeted profile based on graph search method.
+It's designed as OSINT tool for online investigations (not stalking your ex ;).
+Depends on profile activity and privacy settings it can "extract" from 30% to 90% of private friends list.

 ## Requirements
 *Selenium headless webdriver.
 HFF checks for installation and installs webdriver if none found.